5 things to buy if you’re a survivalist with too much money

 3) Survival vehicle – £25,000 to £200,000

-In the event of an apocalypse you’re going to have to relocate, probably many times, and what better way to do that than to drive your entire shelter and all your supplies straight to your new location.
-With off-road and all terrain abilities combined with armour capable of stopping most low velocity rounds, a survival vehicle could be just the thing you need to escape a sticky situation.
+In an apocalypse, you’re going to have to relocate, probably many times, and what better way to do that than to drive your entire shelter and all your supplies straight to your new location?
+With off-road and all-terrain abilities combined with armor capable of stopping most low-velocity rounds, a survival vehicle could be just the thing you need to escape a sticky situation.
 On the downside they can be quite expensive, as well as going through fuel faster than pretty much anything else you could find to drive.

 4) Bunkers – £30,000 to several million